Did you know that more than 80% of millennials use couponse while shopping online?.

 expiredcodes, this will lead to major customer dissatisfaction and problems for your customer support.

 No matter your industry, there is no doubt that coupons are an effective promotion marketing tactic.
-So if you aren’t sending coupons yet, they will be part of your promotion marketing strategy very soon.

 "In 2014, it was estimated that 16 billion eCoupons were used and projections show that an estimated 31 billion eCoupons will be used in 2019 (Invesp, 2016)."